whitestone-no/Cambion/docs/transports/netmq.rst

 In order for Cambion to send and receive data using NetMQ, one of the Cambion instances needs to work as a MessageHost.
 The other Cambion instances will then connect to the MessageHost as clients.

-The Azure Service Bus transport is set up using an extension method for ``ICambionBuilder``.
+The NetMQ transport is set up using an extension method for ``ICambionBuilder``.
 This extension method takes an ``Action<NetMqConfig>`` as the input parameter.

 .. note:: The MessageHost will work as a normal client in addition to being the host without any additional configuration